cetinkaya/paralleldo/README.md

 Suppose we want to list some events that happened in October 2000.
 We can get a list of events from Wikipedia page http://en.wikipedia.org/wiki/October_2000 or we can compile events ourselves from pages http://en.wikipedia.org/wiki/October_1 , http://en.wikipedia.org/wiki/October_2 , ...

 Let's follow the second approach where we access 31 wikipedia pages corresponding to each day of October.
-(It seems like we can get more events that way.)
+(It seems like we can get more events this way.)
 Below is a code to do this with 5 threads using paralleldo.

 ```ruby
 require_relative "paralleldo"